 - 1/2 teaspoon dried oregano leaves

 - 1 teaspoon fennel crushed — see notes below*

-Quantities for 4x that makes about 1 cup.
+Quantities for 4x that makes about 1 cup with salt adjustment.

 - 1/4 C sweet paprika

 - 2 Tbsp in the 2/15/2021 mix instead of the original 1/4C minus 2 teaspoons kosher salt as that was too salty.

 - 1 T white pepper